SAP/spartacus-docs/_pages/install/integrations/kyma-integration.md

 ## Spartacus Configuration

 The Kyma integration is turned off by default.
-To enable it, just import `KymaModule` from `@spartacus/core`:
+To enable it, import `KymaModule` from `@spartacus/core`, as follows:

 ```ts
 import { KymaModule } from '@spartacus/core';